 According to Denise Palumbo, the current name of the building is the Energy Learning Center.
 I guess every time GE changes its image, they have to change the name of its training center!

 In closing, the Field Engineering Program (FEP) began in the mid-1960s and has enjoyed a 46-year lifespan, so far.
 The FEDC name is no more.
 However, we want to honor the over four decades of the program in the year 2006.
 Let’s hope the FEP survives many more years.
 In recent years, the facility on Balltown Road closed and the FEP moved its training center to Houston, Texas.

+*III:* According to the late Denise Palumbo, the current name of the building is the Energy Learning Center.
+I guess every time GE changes its image, they have to change the name of its training center!

+In closing, the Field Engineering Program (FEP) began in the mid-1960s and has enjoyed a 47-year lifespan, so far.
+The FEDC name is no more.
+However, we want to honor the nearly five decades of the program in the year 2006.
+Let’s hope the FEP survives many more years.
+In recent years, the facility on Balltown Road closed and the FEP moved its training center to Houston, Texas.